Author: Lawrence Tougas

 4. Offer free introductory flights followed by training if the person is interested.

 6. Keep membership fees reasonable.
-Our low overhead affords us to charge $20 per year.
+Our low overhead allows us to charge $20 per year.

-7. Keep rules simple and understandable, keeping safety forefront and politics out.
+7. Keep rules simple and understandable, keeping safety foremost and politics out.
 We are all in this sport to challenge ourselves and have fun.

 That’s how you build a successful club.
 Visit us at www.sonorandesertflyers.us.